 An additional disparity in RCC is the large racial difference in the distribution of histologic subtypes.
-RCC is a grouping of cancers arising from the nephron with the two most common subtypes, clear cell RCC (ccRCC) and papillary RCC (pRCC) accounting for 85% of all cases.
+RCC is a group of cancers arising from the nephron with the two most common subtypes, clear cell RCC (ccRCC) and papillary RCC (pRCC) accounting for 85% of all cases.
 Although pRCC is considered to comprise 10-15% of renal tumors in general (Figure 2), several published and ongoing studies demonstrate this subtype is three-fold more common in African-Americans, accounting for 35-40% of cases (Table 2) [10, 11, 12].
-The reason for the increased papillary RCC frequency in African-Americans is currently unknown.
-Unfortunately when metastatic, papillary RCC has an abysmal prognosis with limited therapeutic options.
+The reason for the increased pRCC frequency in African-Americans is currently unknown.
+Unfortunately, when metastatic pRCC has an abysmal prognosis with limited therapeutic options.

 Another major aspect of racial disparity in kidney cancer is that survival is also significantly worse among African-Americans.
 One explanation is that various studies have found that African-Americans less frequently receive standard treatments in the United States.
 However even controlling for treatment and tumor characteristics including, stage, grade, and subtype, survival is still significantly worse [4, 13, 14].
-Similar to prostate cancer where African-Americans patients have a more aggressive disease biology [15], it has been proposed that differences in molecular biology are involved racial disparities in kidney cancer [4, 6, 16, 17].
-While various studies have investigated genomic differences in prostate cancer among specific races, to date, no research has comprehensively investigated the biologic differences between African-American and Caucasian forms of kidney cancer.
+Similar to prostate cancer where African-Americans patients have a more aggressive disease biology,[15] it has been proposed that differences in molecular biology are involved racial disparities in kidney cancer [4, 6, 16, 17].

 While significant racial differences exist in the incidence, mortality, age of onset, and subtype distribution of kidney cancer, no study has addressed genetic mechanisms associated with RCC racial disparity.
 While the Cancer Genome Atlas (TCGA) and other sequencing efforts have analyzed hundreds of kidney cancer specimens, the majority of tumors are from Caucasian patients.
 Without tumors from a diverse cohort of subjects it is difficult to explore to the reasons for these racial disparities including whether clinical differences are based on varying genomic backgrounds or specific driver alterations.
 With significant racial disparities present, we set out to identify possible coding and non-coding alterations explaining the genomic basis of kidney cancer racial disparity.

-C Innovation
+B. INNOVATION

 In this work, we are interested in identifying key genomic alterations, which primarily contribute to the greater incidence, earlier age of onset, and different histologic distribution of kidney cancer in African-Americans compared to Caucasians.
-This study will be the first to compare genomic alterations in kidney cancer by race.
-We expand upon prior work from the TCGA by including an additional cohort of African-American’s with cccRCC.
+This study will be the first to comprehensively assess genomic alterations in kidney cancer by race.
+We expand upon prior work from the TCGA by including an additional cohort of African-American’s with ccRCC.
 By including these samples and performing secondary data analysis of the existing ccRCC and pRCC datasets, we can compare differences in risk variants, driver mutations, and driver copy number alterations by race.
-Using our novel bioinformatic tools to analyze whole genome data, we will define and then validate non-coding, intronic driver alterations important in kidney cancer risk and progression.
+Using our novel bioinformatic tools to analyze whole genome data, we will define and then validate non-coding driver alterations important in kidney cancer risk and progression.
 This study will be the initial step in addressing the biological/genetic causes of cancer health disparities in kidney cancer and the findings have implications far beyond the scope of this current proposal.

-D Approach
+C. APPROACH